 SAN DIEGO, California - Sean Poynter is one of the best stand up paddle surfers in the world, so when he stops to give some surf advice, you be sure to listen.
-In Episode 5 of Sean's new 'how-to' series, Sean explains how to analyze your surf break.
+In Sean's 'how-to' surf series, Sean explains how to analyze your surf break.
 Sean gives us a list of a few things to keep in mind.
 See what he had to say below:

 Know what type of break you're at.